 THE SUMMER SCHOOL

-This year, sixty European engineering and science students will be chosen to participate in the 40th edition of the Summer School Alpbach, a ten day learning opportunity held in the beautiful Austrian Alps.
+Sixty European engineering and science students will be selected to particpate in a ten-day learning opportunity held in the village of Alpbach in the beautiful Austrian Alps.
 Participants will be engaged in an in-depth learning experience, attending stimulating lectures on relevant aspects of space science and engineering, and working intensely within four groups to define and design a space mission under the supervision of noted scientific and engineering experts.

 You will be exposed to real-life challenges, such as long working days (before proposal submission) and an expectation that you are able to immediately apply knowledge and techniques that you have only recently been exposed to.
 You will also have to handle the trials of establishing and maintaining an international and multi-disciplinary team composed of both scientists and engineers.
 You will need to balance the mission's scientific objectives and requirements with the realistic constraints of mission-design, spacecraft-design, technology and mission cost.

 On the final day of the Summer School, each team presents their mission proposal to a jury of experts (and to all Summer School participants).
 Occasionally, some designs have actually gone on to represent a real space mission in ESA.

 - Will view space as an exciting and challenging enterprise

 - Will be challenged to overcome the trials and reap the rewards of working in an international and multi-disciplinary team

 - Will be exposed to a range of scientific and engineering topics relevant to designing space missions

 - Will learn to balance scientific objectives and requirements with the realistic constraints of mission-design, spacecraft-design, and mission cost